rvaideswaran/rvaideswaran.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-(Website under construction) I am a PhD student at the [Daniel Guggenheim School of Aerospace Engineering, Georgia Tech](https://ae.gatech.edu/), where I work with [Prof P.K.
-Yeung](https://ae.gatech.edu/directory/person/pui-kuen-yeung).
+(Website under construction) I am a PhD student at the [Daniel Guggenheim School of Aerospace Engineering, Georgia Tech](https://ae.gatech.edu/), where I work with [Prof P. K. Yeung](https://ae.gatech.edu/directory/person/pui-kuen-yeung).

 <h3>Education</h3>
 (To be added)